DranoTheCat/rbac-implementation-example/README.md

 ## Assumptions
 - I am assuming that for "access to" means "full access to," and am using the relevant AWS-managed Roles.
 However, in the real world I would want to understand more about how the teams use it, to see if full access is actually required vs. read-only access.
 - I assume all stdout and other relevant logs from the Jenkins build host is being sent to some kind of logging solution
-- That there is a prometheus cluster somewhere is setup
+- That there is a prometheus cluster somewhere setup
 - There is an existing Jenkins setup to receive the commit hook and run the Jenkinsfile, configured with the logging / metrics requirements above
 - This existing Jenkins setup is emitting Prometheus metrics about job runs
 	- https://plugins.jenkins.io/prometheus/